Super Lawyers

 Example of Four Elements of Negligence in Auto Accident Cases

 Let’s take a common example to illustrate how causation defenses usually play out.
 Driver A rear-ends Driver B (a clear breach of duty).
 Driver B claims that the accident caused a herniated disc injury in his back.
-However, the medical evidence proves that Driver B had got the herniated disc years before the accident and it was not reaggravated.
-This means that Driver B’s herniated disc was not caused by Driver A’s negligent driving.
-There is no causation so negligence is not established.
+However, the medical evidence proves that Driver B had gotten the herniated disc years before the accident, and it was not reaggravated.
+This means that Driver B’s herniated disc was not caused by Driver A’ negligent driving.
+There is no causation, so negligence is not established.

 The fact that the plaintiff’s disc injury is pre-existing does not necessarily prevent them from establishing causation.
 If they can show that the injury was made worse or reaggravated by the accident, then the proximate cause element of negligence would be satisfied.